 PD Dr. Basem Soboh

-Hi, my name is Basem soboh.
-I come from Palestine.
+My name is Basem Soboh.
 The major focus of my work is to understand how complex cofactors of gas processing metalloproteins (hydrogenase and nitrogenase) are assembled.
 I was born in Gaza-Palestine, where I completed my Bachelor degree of Microbiology & Chemistry, then I completed my diploma and doctoral studies at the MPI-Marburg in the group of Rolf Thauer.
 I studied a wide combination of subjects including Microbiology, Biochemistry, Genetics and Virology.
-During my post-doc at UC-Berkeley I investigated the in vitro biosynthesis of the iron-molybdenum cofactor of Nitrogenase at University of California-Berkeley.
-During my Habilitation, an in vitro Synthesis of active [NiFe]-hydrogenase has been developed.
+During my post-doc at UC-Berkeley I investigated the in vitro biosynthesis of the FeMo cofactor of Nitrogenase.
+During my Habilitation at Martin Luther University, an in vitro Synthesis of active [NiFe]-hydrogenase has been developed.
 Since 2016 I started as a group leader in the laboratories of Heberle for Experimental Biophysics and Schlesinger for Genetic Biophysics.
 Using a combinations of molecular biology, anaerobic protein biochemistry and biophysical methods, we are currently investigating the biogenesis of [NiFe]-cofactor at the molecular level.
 Further details can be found in my CV.

 Institut für experimentelle Physik

 Experimentelle Molekulare Biophysik

 2016–present: Freie Universität Berlin

 Group leader at the Department of Physics, Genetic Biophysics

 Topic: In vitro biosynthesis of [NiFe]-hydrogenases

 2008–2015: Martin Luther University

 Group leader at the Department of Biology, Institute of Microbiology